rwhitby/glasgow-addons/hardware/usb-pd-addon/README.md

 - Control a 5V load switch to drive VBUS for Source operation
   - Will only drive 5V but should tolerate 20V as a sink
+    - This will be achieved using an isolation jumper

 - Be able to send VDMs to control debug interfaces on certain computers
   - Need to support SOP'Debug and SOP'Debug messages